lucetre/beautify-github-contribution/CONTRIBUTION.md

 ## Hey, guys! 👋

-Contribution log for beautifying your github contribution graph.
+Contribution log for beautifying your GitHub contribution graph.

 ---